 Figure 6: Qualities of SCO as compared to conventional crudes.
-Data sources include [5, tables 4.2, 4.4] [29] [30] [23].
+Data sources include [5, tables 4.2, 4.4] [30] [31] [24].

-Figure 7: Fit of modeled GHG emissions to API gravity, from 11 crude streams modeled by Keesom et al. [7, 26].
+Figure 7: Fit of modeled GHG emissions to API gravity, from 11 crude streams modeled by Keesom et al. [7, 27].
 Emissions on right axis per unit of reformulated blendstock for oxygenate blending (RBOB, i.e., raw gasoline before final blending).

-Most LCA studies to date treat the refining of crude inputs (SCO and bitumen) in a very simple fashion [31, 32].
-This is partly due to the absence of publicly-available models of refinery operations, and due to the fact that historical models (e.g., GREET have sought to produce a national average result, without attention to refining differences between individual crude blends).
-The most detailed study to date is the work of Keesom et al., who model the refining of SCO, bitumen, and diluent-bitumen mixtures using a commercial refinery model [26].
+Most LCA studies to date treat the refining of crude inputs (SCO and bitumen) in a very simple fashion [32, 33].
+This is partly due to the absence of publicly-available models of refinery operations, and due to the fact that numerous models (e.g., GREET) have sought to produce a national average result, without attention to refining differences between individual crude blends.
+The most detailed study of refining to date is the work of Keesom et al., who model the refining of SCO, bitumen, and diluent-bitumen mixtures using a commercial refinery model [27].
 Similar work was undertaken by Rosenfeld et al. [19].
+The most detailed macro-scale statistical assessment of refining emissions was recently published by Karras [34].
+The work of Karras allows a broad understanding of the role of hydrocarbon density and sulfur on GHG emissions, and is adopted in modified form by the current version of GHGenius [35].

-Emissions can be approximately adjusted for crudes of differing density using the linear fit from Brandt and Unnasch, which is based on the output from Keesom et al. model, shown in Figure 7 [7].
+Emissions from refining of oil sands products (e.g. different SCO streams) be approximately adjusted for crudes of differing density using the linear fit from Brandt and Unnasch, which is based on the output from Keesom et al. model, shown in Figure 7 [7].
 By the line of best fit, each API gravity decrease of 1° will increase refining emissions by 0.09 gCO2 per MJ of gasoline blendstock produced.

 Also, streams that have different sulfur content than the nominal refinery feedstock can be given a credit or debit based on the hydrogen consumption for desulfurization, assuming the hydrogen is generated from steam methane reforming.
-Observed hydrogen consumption is generally in excess of that which would be expected based on the hydrogen contained in H_2S stream removed from the feedstock crude, due to saturation of unsaturated hydrocarbons (e.g., olefins, aromatics) [33, p.
+Observed hydrogen consumption is generally in excess of that which would be expected based on the hydrogen contained in H2S stream removed from the feedstock crude, due to saturation of unsaturated hydrocarbons (e.g., olefins, aromatics) [36, p.
 294].
 Data from a variety of heavy crudes and residue are plotted in Figure 8, showing a similar relationship.
-Assuming that 3 moles of H_2 are consumed for every mole of H_2S formed, and H_2 is produced in a steam methane reformer, CO_2 emissions will increase by ≈ 1.4 kg CO_2 per kg S removed [34].
+Assuming that 3 moles of H2 are consumed for every mole of H2S formed, and H2 is produced in a steam methane reformer, CO2 emissions will increase by \approx 1.4 kg CO2 per kg S removed [37].